-One of the biggest misconceptions about things like social media and inbound marketing is that they will completely do away with older marketing approaches.
-Of course, while some techniques — cold calling comes to mind — will certainly wane in popularity, other approaches will continue to be important components of your marketing toolkit.
+One of the biggest misconceptions about things like social media and inbound marketing is that they will completely eliminate all the previous marketing approaches.
+Of course, while some techniques — cold calling comes to mind — will certainly drop in popularity, other approaches will continue to be important components of your marketing toolkit.

 Take the classic flyer, for example.
 It's simple, it's affordable, and it can be tremendously effective.
 After all, it's the first thing your customers see when they walk into your store.
-Therefore today we'd like to take some time to look at the elements of effective flyer design.
+So let’s take a look at the elements of effective flyer design.
 They include:

-Less is more.
 By "less" we mean "less copy."
 It's the most important principle of effective flyer design.
-Much like a billboard or a landing page, viewers have a finite amount of time to see, process, and retain information on a flyer.
-Brevity and concision count (but don't be afraid to throw in a compelling tagline like "the most exciting Northern California charity golf event since 1994!")
+Much like a billboard or a landing page, viewers have a finite amount of time to see, process and retain information from a flyer.
+Brevity counts (but don't be afraid to throw in a compelling tagline like "the most exciting Northern California charity golf event since 1994!")

-Stick to the basics.
-Who, what, when, and where.
+Who, what, when and where.
 Also be clear in how you present specific information.
 For example, spell out the date — August 4, 2014 — rather than 8/4/14.
-Also include fees or cost.
+And don’t forget to include fees or cost.

-Make it digestible.
-While your flier may include the aforementioned "who, what, when, and where," viewers may not read it if the text is clumped together, too small, or in a strange font.
+While your flier may include the key elements of “who, what, when and where,” viewers may not read it if the text is clumped together, too small, or in a strange font.
 Break up the text and make it easy to read.

-Provide next steps.
 Some events are self-explanatory.
 Others require some next steps on the part of the viewer.
-Therefore, be explicit as to what they need to do next (e.g. "For tickets visit StocktonHonda.com.")
+So be sure to be explicit as to what they need to do next (e.g. "For tickets visit StocktonHonda.com.")

-Use entertaining or provocative images.
 "Entertaining," of course, is a relative term, but you'll know it when you see it.
-If you're promoting pop-up dinner featuring local restaurants and vendors, you can display images of smiling bakers and sommeliers.
+If you're promoting a pop-up dinner featuring local restaurants and vendors, you can display images of smiling bakers and sommeliers.
 However, you may want to "think outside the box" on certain occasions in order to grab a viewer's attention with a unique or provocative image.
 Also liberally check free online image sites for material.

-Now we'd like to ask you for your input.
+Now we'd like to get your input.
 What flyer design techniques have proved helpful to your brand?
-What doesn't work?
-What's the best way to grab a viewer's attention?
+What didn’t work?
+What do you think is the best way to grab a viewer's attention?